2win9s/Fastlane/Development steps/README.md

 $h_{t} = h_{t-1} + tanh(a(x_{t}))*\sigma(b(x_{t}))$

-This is inspired by LSTM (the gating) and the Selective State Space Models of the MAMBA architecture (only modify depending on input)
+This is inspired by LSTM (the gating) and the Selective State Space Models of the MAMBA architecture (only modify state depending on input)